 The places we explore always seem to involve a lot of exercise.
 Whether it’s taking Lisa to play with other kids on a farm, or climbing up a mountain to visit a temple, we are always on foot for most of the day.
 We are cataloging the farmer’s markets and the healthy restaurants to share with our readers in upcoming posts, and we are skipping the bus tours that force you to sit all day while only giving you a passing glance at the amazing place you’ve come to visit.

 And finally, when we work on our blog, we aren’t just thinking about the health of our numbers, but the health of our own minds and our family relationships.
 Sometimes we have an argument about the focus or the content of a blog post, and we take that as a sign that it’s time to work on something else for a while and let that problem sort itself out over time.
 We have enough material to keep us busy for a long time and there’s no point in forcing something that will create conflict.

 We also think about what everything we write says about ourselves.
 Are we being honest with our readers and ourselves?
 Are we making recommendations because we actually like something or because we think it will drive traffic or affiliate sales?
 By looking at whether our blog reflects about us, it forces us to think about the people we want to be and the life we want to live, and contemplate whether we are being our best selves.
 Articles like this one, where we analyze our own behavior, take away one more opportunity to become complacent in our own well being.

 We really appreciate you taking the time to read this post.
 On our destinations page, you can see where we have been over the last year and a half of full time travel.
-If you’d like to help support our travels, you can check out our resources page while you are planning your next trip or photo shoot, or you can read about our efforts to monetize this blog in Jake’s monthly report, Operation Digital Nomad.
+If you’d like to help support our travels, you can check out our resources page while you are planning your next trip or photo shoot.